FreezeKickerz/Embedded-Systems-Labs/README.md

 - **LED Dimming via PWM:** Controlled LED brightness using hardware timers and PWM registers.
 - **DC Motor Control:** Implemented speed and direction control using H-bridge motor drivers and optocouplers.
 - **Wireless Communication:** Used UART/RS232 with a wireless modem to send and receive ASCII commands remotely.
-- **Camera Integration:** Captured image data using a USB or RS232 camera and stored it via SPI/I2C-connected flash memory.
-- **Autonomous Navigation:** Combined camera input and sensor data to guide a small robotic vehicle for line tracking and obstacle avoidance.
-- **IoT Applications:** Integrated accelerometers, gyroscopes, and wireless control interfaces for path tracking and sensor fusion.

 ---